Nothing ruins your book like a typo.

-After that point, I’ll start working and usually get back to you with a clean and professional manuscript in under a month.
+After that point, I’ll start working and get back to you with a clean and professional manuscript in about a month.

 Hi, my name is Danielle Dyal, one of the editors here at Bookfox.
 I help authors by copy editing their manuscripts.

 In addition to being a freelance editor, I am a consulting editor at Blair, a publishing press in Durham, North Carolina, where I copyedit and proofread our titles to ensure they are error-free.